timamus/manjaro-cinnamon-mini-install-apps/README.md

 ## Creating and Enabling a Static Swapfile

-Tip There is no reason you can't have both a swap partition and a swapfile.
+There is no reason you can't have both a swap partition and a swapfile.
 This is an easy way to add more swap without repartitioning.

+For more modern systems (>4GB), your swap space should be at a minimum be ROUNDUP(SQRT(RAM)) I.E. the square root of your RAM size rounded up to the next GB.
+However, if you use hibernation, you need a minimum of physical memory (RAM) size plus ROUNDUP(SQRT(RAM)).
+The maximum, is again twice the amount of RAM, again because of diminishing returns.

 ```bash
 TOTAL_MEMORY_G=$(awk '/MemTotal/ { print ($2 / 1048576) }' /proc/meminfo) &&